kongware/scriptum/README.md

   // "Papastathopoulos includes 9 consonants and 7 vowels, namely P, p, s, t, t, h, p, l, s and a, a, a, o, o, u, o"
 ```

 Usually we would type `collectConsonants` and `collectVowels` as well, but I leave that out for the sake of simplicity.
+This is almost the implementation in the standard library, only with the minor difference that the latter enforces the function argument `f` to be typed.

 ## Structural Typing